First Bowel Movement After C-Section: What to Expect

 5+ days Consult a healthcare provider

-It’s important to be patient and listen to your body during this time.
-If you’re concerned, don’t hesitate to reach out to your healthcare provider for support.
+Be patient and listen to your body.
+If anything concerns you, reach out to your healthcare provider for guidance.

 Are There Any Tips to Make the Process Easier?

-Gentle physical activity, like short walks, can stimulate your digestive system.
-If you’re feeling anxious, try to relax and take your time in the bathroom.
+Short, gentle walks can also stimulate your digestive system.
+If you’re feeling anxious in the bathroom, try to relax and give yourself time.

 What If I Experience Pain or Discomfort?